-A robust supply chain provides faster delivery of product and service to customers and thereby reducing bottomline costs for the company.
+A robust supply chain provides faster delivery of products and services to customers and thereby reducing bottom line costs for the company.
 Supply chain management has become an important function of any enterprise.
 It can be any product an organization manufactures or sells.
 A trusted supply chain network is vital to keep customers satisfied and meet financial targets that would impact the growth and scale of a company.

-The complexities are many and vary from industry and segments.
-Some industries are involved in the manufacturing of products, some are also involved in retail and end point service and distribution of products like automotive, FMCG and Retail.
-Though cloud and ERP technologies fairly manage the complexities of supply chain activities, there exist challenges related to governance, communication, data management and collaboration, which could be solved using blockchain.
+The complexities are many and vary from industry and segment.
+Some industries are involved in the manufacturing of products, some are also involved in retail and endpoint service and distribution of products like automotive, FMCG and Retail.
+Though cloud and ERP technologies fairly manage the complexities of supply chain activities, there exist challenges related to governance, communication, data management, and collaboration, which could be solved using blockchain.
 Most importantly, interoperability between systems is missing.
 Data silos and technology stacks add to the complexity.

 How does supply chain management work?

 A supply chain is everything in-between sourcing raw materials to manufacturing goods.
 Supply chain management requires effective systems and processes to visualize information flow, decision making, delivery of goods and service.
 Their job is not limited to aligning logistics and purchasing inventory.
 It also covers overall supply chain operations to increase efficiency and reduce the cost.
 Good supply chain management saves companies from the headlines and expensive recalls and lawsuits.